mfisher5/Pacific-cod-RADseq/doc/Migrate_Input_Files.md

 # upload populations batch file
 rsync --verbose --archive --progress /Documents/Pacific-cod-RADseq/data/scripts/rerun_populations.sh mfisher5@klone.hyak.uw.edu:/gscratch/merlab/mfisher5

-# run population (assumes 'stacks' subdirectory contains stacks intermediate files)
+# rerun populations (assumes 'stacks' subdirectory contains stacks intermediate files)
 sbatch rerun_populations.sh

 ```

 If I can't get this to work, I think Carolyn may have to run it out of the 'mfisher' directory.
 I'm assuming that there is a subdirectory called 'stacks' within the 'mfisher' home directory, which contains all of the intermediate stacks files.
-This is based on MerLab's [How to use Slurm](https://github.com/merlab-uw/Klone/blob/main/HowToUseSlurm.md) documentation.

 ```
 # navigate to home directory